 Next, material accounts often need multiple controls in place to prevent a material misstatement from occurring.
 You’ll have to analyze all the controls to determine which ones best provide assurance, keeping in mind the people, process, and technology in place.

-Audit teams are cautioned from applying a brute-force approach and simply creating a new SOX control whenever a new risk is identified.
-Inadvertently, each new control is often classified as “key” without performing a true risk assessment, which then contributes to the ever-increasing count of controls.
+Audit teams are cautioned from applying a brute-force approach and creating a new SOX control whenever a new risk is identified.
+Inadvertently, each new control is often classified as “key” without performing a true risk assessment, contributing to the ever-increasing control count.
 By understanding the differences between key and non-key controls, internal audit teams can effectively combat rising control counts and “scope creep.”

 To keep things simple, the quickest method to differentiate a non-key vs. key control is to refer to the level of risk being addressed.
 Is the control mitigating a low or high risk?
 By understanding the risks affecting the SOX compliance process, audit teams can better prioritize and focus their efforts on key controls.